-In order to meet future CO2 limits, spark-ignition engine-driven vehicles (ICEV) must consume significantly less fuel.
+In order to meet future CO2 limits, spark-ignition engine-driven vehicles (ICEV - internal combustion engine vehicles) must consume significantly less fuel.
 In the FVV „ICE 2025+“ research project, four university institutes from Aachen, Braunschweig, Darmstadt and Stuttgart are investigating various technology options for significantly increasing efficiency.
 The aim of the self-financed project is to optimise the powertrain system in such a way as to achieve the lowest possible consumption in real world operation.
 In relation to the new WLTP cycle (World Harmonised Light-duty Vehicles Test Procedure), this means achieving an average power efficiency of around 40 per cent, and even 50 per cent in individual operating points.
 Today’s passenger car spark-ignition engines achieve the best value of around 37 per cent, on average around 30 per cent.
 Within the project, new engine technologies are researched in interaction with electrified powertrains and synthetic fuels.

 » In addition to electrification, highly efficient internal combustion engines integrated in hybrid powertrains as well as carbon-neutral synthetic fuels will make a decisive contribution to achieving the CO2 targets. «